Today's links

 https://www.harpercollins.com/products/polostan-neal-stephenson

 Critics and even the publisher have called this a "spy novel" or a "historical novel" but it is neither of those.
 What Polostan is, is a science fiction novel, about spies in an historical setting.
 This isn't to say that Stephenson tramples on, or ignores spy tropes: this is absolutely a first-rate spy novel.
-Nor does Stephenson skimp on the lush, gorgeously realized and painstakingly researched detail you'd want from an historical novel (Stephenson has long enjoyed a fruitful collaboration with the brilliant researcher Lisa Gold, whom we can thank for much of the historical detail across his body of work).
+Nor does Stephenson skimp on the lush, gorgeously realized and painstakingly researched detail you'd want from an historical novel.
+(Stephenson has long enjoyed a fruitful collaboration with the brilliant researcher Lisa Gold, whom we can thank for much of the historical detail across his body of work.)

-But the overarching sensibility of this work is a world full of people who revolve around technology.
+But the overarching sensibility of this work is a world full of people whose lives revolve around technology.
 You'd be hard-pressed to list more than a handful of actions taken by the characters that aren't driven by technology, and most of the dialog either concerns technology, or the actions that characters have taken in relation to technology.
 It's unmistakably and indelibly a science fiction novel.

 It's great.